 Thank You to Our Donors

-It has been another difficult year for everyone, with many organizations in great need.
-We'd like to recognize those who donated in 2022, and feel blessed that these people could help:
+We'd like to recognize those who donated to A.P.E.S. in 2023; we feel blessed that these people could help:

 Laura & Jan Stephenson